Multilevel Fair Allocation with Matroid-Rank Preferences: Experimental comparisons of the Algorithms

-We now compare {\bf SMA} and {\bf MGYS} computation times and evaluate {\bf MGYS} fairness by measuring the fraction of instances where it fails to return a multilevel $\Psi$-maximizing allocation ($err_1$).
+In this section, we compare {\bf SMA} and {\bf MGYS} computation times and evaluate {\bf MGYS} fairness by measuring the fraction of instances where it fails to return a multilevel $\Psi$-maximizing allocation ($err_1$).
 For these instances, we measure the error as the sum, over all agents, of the absolute differences between their bundle size and that in a locally $\Psi_i$-maximizing allocation ($err_2$).
 As a baseline, we compare the fairness performance of \textbf{MGYS} to that of \textbf{GYS} applied to the leaves, updating the bundles of the internal nodes accordingly.
-Appendix~G provides full details on the experimental protocol (hardware, tree structures, preferences, weights, algorithm configuration, reproducibility settings) as well as complete numerical results (means, standard deviations), omitted here for space.
-Tables \ref{tab:running_time} and \ref{tab:mgys_gys_errors} show time and fairness results averaged over 200 instances supporting our analysis.